jrf0110/leFunc/README.md

 # leFunc

-leFunc is way to overload functions in Javascript.
+leFunc is a way to overload functions in Javascript.

 Typically, if you have optional arguments or you're uncertain about parameter types and order coming into a function, you might do something like this: